seshbot/seshbot.github.io/source/_posts/2014-01-03-javascript-in-modern-web-apps.markdown

 ### The importance of JavaScript

 Javascript is said to be the assembly language of the internet.
-It was created circa 1995 for Netscape Navigator 2.0 as part of a much grander vision for the Internet.
+It was created circa 1995 for Netscape Navigator 2.0 as part of a much grander vision for a global web platform.
 It is supported by all web browsers, and [until recently](https://www.dartlang.org/) was the only language broadly enough available to do so.

-Modern web applications are built many layers of abstraction on top of this, library upon library.
-An extreme and extremely relevant example of this is the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (hereafter XHR) function.
-Prior to HTML5 WebSockets, every [single-page web application](http://en.wikipedia.org/wiki/Single-page_application) used the XHR function to receive dynamic updates from a remote server, though the technique is often known under the more trendy moniker of [AJAX](http://en.wikipedia.org/wiki/Ajax_%28programming%29).
+Modern web applications are built many layers of abstraction on top of this.
+An extreme and relevant example of this is the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (hereafter XHR) function.
+Prior to HTML5 WebSockets, all [single-page](http://en.wikipedia.org/wiki/Single-page_application) web applications used this single function to receive dynamic updates from a remote server, through a technique commonly known as [AJAX](http://en.wikipedia.org/wiki/Ajax_%28programming%29).
 Likely few web apps actually use the function directly however - most these days use high-level [MVC frameworks](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (more on these below) to connect the visual elements the user sees in their browser (the view) to entity abstractions updated from a remote server (the model).

 It makes sense to me that any understanding of modern web applications would need to be partly underpinned by a solid understanding of JavaScript.
-It seems like a pretty icky language however, with a lot of stupid idiosyncracies and requiring a lot of idioms to get it to work in a non-crazy fashion.
+It seems like a pretty icky language however, with a lot of weird behaviour ready to trip those unaware of its stupid idiosyncracies.
 Perhaps because it was [rushed out in 10 days](http://www.computer.org/csdl/mags/co/2012/02/mco2012020007.html).

-Here's a few recommendations I would like to read one day:
+Here's a few reading recommendations I would like to read one day:

 - [Eloquent JavaScript](http://eloquentjavascript.net/contents.html) - basically an ebook that starts from the basics
 - [Learning Advanced JavaScript](http://ejohn.org/apps/learn/) - similar to above only presented as a slide deck with code samples